Apple debuts Apple Music Voice plan for $4.99

 To kick off its fall ‘Unleashed’ event, Apple revealed a new Apple Music subscription tier called ‘Apple Music Voice.’

-This new subscription costs $4.99 USD (about $6.17 CAD) per month and works with all Apple devices that can use Siri.
+This new subscription costs $4.99 CAD per month and works with all Apple devices that can use Siri.
 This makes the plan helpful for people who just have a HomePod.

 Amazon offers a similar free tier of some music to people that can be accessed through its Echo devices to allow users to play some music right out of the box for free.
 Since Apple will charge $5 USD per month, it’s unclear how many people will opt for its version.